ofekzil/ActorRecognition/README.md

 - Optional data: Movie name/video title, (link to) profile picture, more somewhat relevant data (maybe for monitoring or reports).

 ### Client-side Extension
-TODO
-- Browser extension with the following functionalities:\
+- Browser extension with the following functionalities:
     1. Work on any Youtube video, though will only work with my videos.
 There will be no results for anything else.
     2. When a user clicks on a video, load all info required for this video from the database/file on AWS using resources/workflow outlined below.
     3. Display to the user in real-time the actors that are currently on screen.
 This includes name, possible profile picture, and possible IMDb url.
 At the very least, names.